 Several studies reinforce the hypothesis that exposure to environmental contaminants contributes to the development of DM.
-However, the underlying mechanisms and pathways by which these toxins induce impairment of glucose metabolism and insulin resistance remain unclear.
-In this context, previous related studies have demonstrated that the toxic effects of environmental pollutants, such as HAHs and PAHs, are mediated through the activation of a transcription factor, the aryl hydrocarbon receptor (AhR) (9,13,54,55).
-AhR is a xenobioticactivated cytosolic transcriptional factor that is expressed in various body tissues, with the highest levels in the liver, lungs, bone marrow, urinary, and gall bladder (13).
-In pancreatic cells, the AhR is expressed at varying levels.
-Studies have demonstrated that AhR exhibits low expression levels in normal pancreatic tissue, with predominant localization in acinar and ductal cells.
-However, its expression is moderately elevated in conditions like chronic pancreatitis and significantly upregulated in pancreatic cancers, highlighting its potential role in pancreatic cell responses and disease pathophysiology (56-58).
-AhR is an active member of the basic-helix-loop-helix (bHLH)/Per-ARNT-Sim (PAS) family, which has regulatory roles including differentiation, proliferation, and tumor growth (11,54,59).
-In addition, it induces the transcription and expression of certain cytochrome P450 family 1 (CYP1) including CYP1A1, CYP1A2, and CYP1B1, which are responsible for xenobiotic metabolism into highly reactive metabolites (54,60,61).
-Studies reported the mechanistic role of AhR in various medical conditions such as cancer, cardiovascular diseases, autoimmune, and metabolic disorders (10,54,55,61-64).
-AhR is a target for multiple ligands, some are endogenous, such as tryptophan and indole amino acid metabolites, and plant-source ligands like resveratrol (9,11,65).
-In addition to exogenous triggers, including PAH molecules such as B[a]P, dioxins like TCDD that exist in the air or foods as complex mixtures, are highly stable compounds and accumulate in the body in adipose tissues (9,66).
+However, the underlying mechanisms and pathways by which these toxins impair glucose metabolism and induce insulin resistance remain unclear.
+In this context, previous studies have demonstrated that the toxic effects of environmental pollutants-such as HAHs and PAHs-are mediated through the activation of a transcription factor, the AhR [9, 13, 54, 55].
+AhR is a xenobiotic-activated cytosolic transcription factor expressed in various body tissues, with the highest levels found in the liver, lungs, bone marrow, urinary tract, and gall bladder [13].
+In pancreatic cells, AhR is expressed at varying levels.
+Studies have shown that AhR exhibits low expression in normal pancreatic tissue, with predominant localization in acinar and ductal cells.
+However, its expression is moderately elevated in conditions such as chronic pancreatitis and significantly upregulated in pancreatic cancers, highlighting its potential role in pancreatic cell responses and disease pathophysiology [56-58].
+AhR is an active member of the basic-helix-loop-helix (bHLH)/Per-ARNT-Sim (PAS) family, which has regulatory roles in differentiation, proliferation, and tumor growth [11, 54, 59].
+In addition, it induces the transcription and expression of certain cytochrome P450 family 1 (CYP1) enzymes, including CYP1A1, CYP1A2, and CYP1B1, which are responsible for metabolizing xenobiotics into highly reactive intermediates [54, 60, 61].
+Studies have reported the mechanistic role of AhR in various medical conditions, such as cancer, cardiovascular diseases, autoimmune disorders, and metabolic disorders [10, 54, 55, 61-64].
+AhR is a target for multiple ligands-some endogenous, such as tryptophan and indole-derived amino acid metabolites, and others plantderived, such as resveratrol [9, 11, 65].
+In addition to these, exogenous triggers-including PAH molecules like B[a]P and dioxins such as TCDD-exist in the air and food as complex mixtures.
+These compounds are highly stable and tend to accumulate in adipose tissues [9, 66].

-A series of molecular events is activated following xenobiotic binding to the AhR receptor in the cell cytoplasm (Fig. 1).
-Initially, the receptor disconnects from its inhibitory proteins, heat shock protein (HSP90) and p23, allowing the translocation into the nucleus.
+A series of molecular events is activated following xenobiotic binding to the AhR receptor in the cell cytoplasm (Figure 1).
+Initially, the receptor dissociates from its inhibitory proteins-heat shock protein 90 (HSP90) and p23-allowing its translocation into the nucleus.
 Once in the nucleus, the activated AhR receptor heterodimerizes with the transcription factor AhR nuclear translocator (ARNT).
-The complex of AhR and ARNT then binds specifically to the xenobiotic responsive element (XRE) on the DNA of specific genes, such as the genes of the CYP1 family, and initiates their transcription (54,59).
-Since these environmental toxins rely on the AhR to produce their toxic effects, AhR likely has a possible role in diabetes development, insulin resistance, and glucose homeostasis.
+The AhR-ARNT complex then binds specifically to the xenobiotic response element (XRE) on the DNA of target genes, such as those of the CYP1 family, initiating their transcription [54, 59].
+Since these environmental toxins depend on AhR to exert their toxic effects, AhR is likely to play a role in diabetes development, insulin resistance, and glucose homeostasis.